 There can be scenarios where either the voice over was missed to be added in a certain part of the video or slide.
 Or it was muted, or the voice was kept down during editing.
 Check if there is any missing piece of audio voice over.

-This can happen when the slides were created with an audio recording and later another voice over was also added at the time of the video editing process.
-See if you find any such part in the content where there is overlapping voiceover.
+This can happen when the slides were created with an audio recording and later another voice-over was also added at the time of the video editing process.
+See if you find any such part in the content where there is an overlapping voiceover.
 Mark the timing of such parts in your QA report.

 The issue that we are discussing here is, subtitles appear before or after the scene is completed, dialogue has been spoken.
 Ideally the subtitles should appear as the topic is being explained.